The Lockett Range and Mt Cobb Tops

 Having rounded the range to head South it was no less windy, but we managed to find a nice spot tucked away in a little depression where it wasn’t blowing a gale.
 We stopped for lunch at 2.45 pm.
 The spot overlooked the Lockett Range and yesterday’s route.

 We only had a few kilometres to go, and the weather hadn’t packed in yet, so we enjoyed exploring the upper tops.
-After lunch we just had one little steep gully to negotiate, and then it was pretty much downhill all the way to Camp Lake – except we wanted to see Lake Henderson on the other side of the range (some guys we passed this morning had camped there last night).
+After lunch, we just had one little steep gully to negotiate, and then it was pretty much downhill to Camp Lake – except we wanted to see Lake Henderson on the other side of the range (some guys we passed this morning had camped there last night).

 We came to a small spur at 1500m overlooking another tarn and only had a small climb up to a tiny gap on the ridge.
 We dropped our packs and headed up for a look.
 The wind was funnelled into a howling gale through the gap, so we got a quick look at the lake before immediately heading back down.